 In May 2021, the Company became party to a litigation matter brought by TeamSava d.o.o.
 Beograd ("TeamSava") and other related parties.
 The plaintiffs filed a Statement of Claim in May 2021 in Tel Aviv District Court in Israel, alleging claims, among other things, that the Company breached the terms of a commercial contract relating to services provided by TeamSava and related parties in connection with the sourcing and administrative management of personnel in Serbia who provided game development services exclusively for the Company.
 The pending litigation seeks damages of 27.3 million New Israeli Shekels ("NIS").
 The Company believes that the claims are without merit and the Company intends to vigorously defend against them; however, there can be no assurance that the Company will be successful in the defense of this litigation.
-The Company's range of possible loss could be up to 27.3 million NIS based on the claim amount of the litigation, but the Company is not able to reasonably estimate the probability or amount of loss and therefore has not made any accruals.
+The Company's range of possible loss could be up to 27.3 million NIS based on the claim amount of the litigation, but the

+Company is not able to reasonably estimate the probability or amount of loss relating to this litigation and therefore has not made any accruals.

 On April 6, 2022, a class action lawsuit was filed in the United States District Court, Northern District of California, by a purported Company shareholder in connection with alleged federal securities law violations: Christian A. Felipe et. al. v.
 PLAYSTUDIOS, Inc. (the "Felipe Complaint").
 On July 15, 2022, the Felipe Complaint was transferred to the United States District Court for the District of Nevada, Southern Division.
 On October 4, 2022, the plaintiffs filed an amendment to the Felipe Complaint.
 The Felipe Complaint names the Company, several current and former board members of the Company, board members and officers of Acies Acquisition Corp., and Andrew Pascal, the Company's Chairman and CEO, as defendants.
 The Felipe Complaint alleges misrepresentations and omissions regarding the state of the Company's development of the Kingdom Boss game and its financial projections and future prospects in the S-4 Registration Statement filed by Acies that was declared effective on May 25, 2021, the Proxy Statements made on earnings calls and the Amended S-1 Registration Statement filed by the Company is financial performance and operations, including statements made on earnings calls and the Amended S-1 Registration Statement filed by the Company that was declared effective on July 30, 2021.
-The Felipe Complaint alleges that the misrepresentations and omissions resulted in stock price drops of 13% on August 12, 2021, and 5% on February 25, 2022, following (i) the Company's release of financial results for the second quarter of 2021, ended on June 30, 2021, and (ii) the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2021 and issuance of a press release summarizing financial results for the fourth quarter and year ended December 31, 2021, respectively.
-The Felipe Complaint seeks an award of damages for an unspecified amount.
-The Company believes that the claims are without merit and the Company intends to vigorously defend against them; however, there can be no assurance that the Company will be successful in the defense of this litigation.
-The Company is not able to reasonably estimate the probability or amount of loss and therefore has not made any accruals.
+The Felipe Complaint alleges that the misrepresentations and omissions resulted in stock price drops of 13% on August 12, 2021, and 5% on February 25, 2022, following (i) the Company's release of financial results for the second quarter of 2021, ended on June 30, 2021, and (ii) the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2021 and issuance of a press release summarizing financial results for the defense of this litigation.
+The Company will be successful in the defense of this litigation.
+The Company is not able to reasonably estimate the probability or amount of loss relating to this litigation and therefore has not made any accruals.